It's time to decide which colleges are your most serious candidates. So toss the rankings aside and get ready to play judge and jury.

 - Use College Match to find colleges based on your requirements.

 - Take a few minutes to enter your information into the College Chances and Net Price calculators.

 - Think you might be ready to decide where to apply?
 There is more to consider in creating a strong application list.
-Take a look at our article Deciding Which Colleges to Apply To.
+Look at Deciding Which Colleges to Apply to.